behfar/datasciencecoursera/3. Getting and Cleaning Data/Assignment/Codebook.md

 The tidy data in [tidy_data.txt] (./tidy_data.txt) was produced by the [run_analysis.R] (./run_analysis.R) script (described in detail below).

-The tidy data consists of 180 observations grouped by 30 subjects (i.e. persons) and 6 activity types per subject (i.e. `'WALKING', 'STANDING', 'SITTING'`, etc).
+The tidy data consists of 180 summary observations grouped by 30 subjects (i.e. persons) and 6 activity types per subject (i.e. `'WALKING', 'STANDING', 'SITTING'`, etc).

-Each row is a single observation.
+Each row is a single summary observation.
 The first two columns are `Subject` and `Activity`.
 The remaining 66 columns are numeric values representing a set of averages, computed from a corresponding set of 66 variables in the source data.
 Appendix A describes the columns of the tidy data in more detail, along with their corresponding variables in the source data.

 ## The R script that produced the tidy data